Jack-cky/CUHK-STATN-Course-Materials/STAT1011 Introduction to Statistics/README.md

-A course which introduces basic concepts in Probability and Statistic.
+A course which introduces basic concepts in Probabilities and Statistics.